Support for carers

 Telephone: 0300 123 1053

 Carers week takes place in June each year.
-Led by Carers UK, a coalition of organisations run a campaign to raise awareness about caring and it is particularly apt during the coronavirus pandemic when it will be tough to care on your own.
+Led by Carers UK, a coalition of organisations run a campaign to raise awareness about caring because it is tough to care on your own.
 The purpose of the campaign is to ensure that we all tell someone about how to recognise a carer - and remember this can be a young child or young adult too - and alert them to the organisations that can help them at any time.
 All our local organisations are listed above on this page.

-The theme this year is #makingcaringvisible and you can get involved by pledging your support for carers as a member of the public, representing an organisation or employer or education establishment or if you work for the NHS.
+There is a different theme each year, but the aim is to make caring visible and you can get involved by pledging your support for carers as a member of the public, representing an organisation or employer or education establishment or if you work for the NHS.

 Pledge your support and get involved on the Facebook and Twitter pages of our local organisations or by following the #makingcaringvisible thread.